 There are a lot of decisions that you will need to make during the life of your product.
 You can’t expect to get them all right in the first pass.
 Therefore, it’s important for you to iterate several times throughout the IoT Decision Framework to make sure you find a balance across all the areas.

-For example, let’s say that in the Data Decision Area, you decide that ideally, your product would provide real-time data to your user.
+For example, let’s say that in the Data Decision Area, you decide that, ideally, your product would provide real-time data to your user.
 In the Business area, you outline the costs of providing device hardware, device software, and a cloud platform that can handle real-time data.
 And that’s when you realize providing this service will cost more than what your customer is willing to pay.

-So you go back and decide that receiving data once per minute will be sufficient to meet your user’s needs.
-Then you work through the UX, Business, and Technology Decision Areas once again to make all your decisions consistent with the new once-per-minute approach.
+So, you go back and decide that receiving data once per minute will be sufficient to meet your user’s needs.
+Then, you work through the UX, Business, and Technology Decision Areas once again to make all your decisions consistent with the new once-per-minute approach.

 What Questions Should I Be Asking at Each Decision Area?

-You may have noticed that in this post, I’m only including the IoT framework, and I do not include a list of questions that you should answer in each Decision Area.
+You may have noticed that in this post, I’m only including the IoT framework, and I do not include a list of questions you should answer in each Decision Area.
 That’s because the exact questions will depend entirely on your industry, application, and goals for the particular release you are working on.

 By the way, if you need more help figuring out the questions to ask or would like to go deeper, I recommend you check out my IoT courses for Product Managers.
 All of my IoT courses (either online or in-person) are built around the IoT Decision Framework as a way to help you and your team get a grip on your IoT product strategy quickly.